SWG Seeks Grain Business Administrator for a Term Position

 • coordinate Grain’s annual Short Grain Writing Contest

 • administer Grain’s online and social media presence (e.g., Twitter, Facebook, website, Google+)

 • prepare and submit entries to eligible magazine and writing awards programs (e.g., the National Magazine Awards)

-• in conjunction with the Editor, formulate the production schedule and determine deadlines accordingly
+• in conjunction with the Editor and Layout Designer, formulate the production schedule and determine deadlines accordingly

 • monitor the production process, liaising with the necessary parties (printer, mailing house, distributor, advertisers, etc.) as required, to facilitate the smooth and efficient printing and distribution of the magazine